 - 1 cup plain, unsweetened oat milk (almond milk will also work well)

 - Optional: 1 cup fresh Italian flat leaf parsley, large stems removed and leaves roughly chopped

-- Place a medium dutch oven or pot over medium high heat and add in oil.
+- Place a medium dutch oven over medium high heat and add in oil.
 Once oil is hot, add in shallots, garlic, salt and pepper; cook for 2-3 minutes until shallot becomes translucent.

 - Add in asparagus.
 Saute for 2-3 minutes and then add the broth and milk.

 - Bring soup to a boil.
 Reduce heat to medium low and simmer uncovered for 5 minutes until asparagus is just fork tender.
 Turn off the burner and stir in the parsley leaves if using.